Written by Divinity Nutra, Updated on February 25, 2023

 Final Thoughts on Turmeric for Boosting Immunity

-Thus, turmeric may help reduce free radical content in the body and slow the cell death process.
+A turmeric supplement may help reduce free radical content in the body and slow the cell death process.
 This benefit makes curcumin an excellent contributor to overall mental and physical wellness and a potential ally against age-related diseases.
-(15)